This post may contain affiliate links, which help keep this content free. (Full disclosure)

-These cream cheese and egg pancakes are one of the quickest keto breakfast ideas you can make last-minute, with ingredients you probably have in your fridge.
+These cream cheese and egg pancakes are one of the quickest keto breakfast ideas you can make last-minute, with ingredients you probably have in your fridge (much like keto French toast!).
 Or for a full breakfast spread, pair them with eggs and bacon.

 What Are Cream Cheese Pancakes?

 Keto cream cheese pancakes are pancakes made with cream cheese and eggs.
 My recipe also adds sweetener, vanilla, and cinnamon for flavor.

 The most classic cream cheese pancake recipes have no flour at all, though there are certainly versions of keto pancakes with cream cheese that do incorporate a low carb flour.
 Because there is no flour in the basic version, it comes out pretty thin and flat, a lot like a crepe.
 I think this is delicious, but if you want a fluffier pancake, make these coconut flour pancakes instead, which also have cream cheese but come out a lot thicker.

 Egg and cream cheese pancakes have just 0.8 grams net carbs each.
 They are great for a keto diet!

 Why You’ll Love This Cream Cheese Pancake Recipe